blocksense-network/noir/README.md

 the future and we plan to contribute them back to upstream Noir as soon as they are deemed acceptable by the Noir team.

+The Blocksense Noir compiler follows the development of upstream Noir closely and it should be fully compatible with any existing Noir codebase.
+For more complete and up-to-date information regarding the added functionality, please refer to our [User Guide](https://noir.blocksense.network/).

 ## Noir Debugging

 The Blocksense Noir compiler is fuly integrated in the [CodeTracer](https://github.com/metacraft-labs/codetracer)